utexas-bwi/knowledge_representation/README.md

 ## Installation

+### Semi-automatic

-Try running these commands through, one at a time
+Try running these commands through, one at a time.
+Leave the root password blank

     cd /tmp
     wget https://dev.mysql.com/get/mysql-apt-config_0.8.10-1_all.deb -O sql.deb